caproto/caproto/doc/source/loggers.rst

 Useful snippets
 ===============

-To get the caproto logger by python built-in logging framework:
+To get the caproto logger using Python's built-in logging framework:

 .. code-block:: python

    import logging
    logger = logging.getLogger('caproto')

-To add a stdout handler with level:
+To add a stdout handler (i.e., one that prints messages to the standard output in your terminal) with level `DEBUG`:

 .. code-block:: python

     std_handler = logging.StreamHandler()
     logger.addHandler(std_handler)
+    std_handler.setLevel('DEBUG')

-To have a nicer stdout, we offer you a convenient way to setup.
-It summarize code above by one commmand:
+caproto offers a number of convenient methods for configuring logging.
+The following would replace the above code with only one line: code above by one commmand:

 .. code-block:: python

-    from caproto._log import set_handler
+    from caproto import set_handler
     set_handler(level='DEBUG')

-The output is like:
+With this handler, you would see messages like the following:

 .. code-block:: guess